 Cremona Learning Violin Rundown

 Buying a new violin, even for a beginner, can be a bit nerve wracking, especially if you’re not sure how to identify signs that it doesn’t offer the type of quality you’re looking for.
 But this model by Cremona truly stands out from the crowd.
-While this is a company that has a reputation in the music industry for producing high quality pieces at an affordable cost, they really outdid themselves with this violin.
+This Chinese company has a reputation in the music industry for producing high quality pieces at an affordable cost and they really outdid themselves with this violin.

-Designed for the beginner, this model is actually perfect for the advanced student or the pro.
+Designed for the beginner, this model is actually great for the advanced student or the pro, as well.
 Equipped with a lightweight rigid foam case and a well-balanced bow, this is the complete starter package that has a lot to offer in terms of longevity, style and overall quality.

 With first rate workmanship and tone, the lightweight four tuner tailpiece and prelude steel strings offers only the best tone quality for users of any age.
 The violin also comes with a solid, genuine horsehair bow, violin care products and a hard shell case.

 If you’re looking for a step above a pure beginner’s model, then this is the violin you’ve been searching for.
 This model provides a very open sound making it perfect for advanced players, too.
 It features an all-around solid build, which makes it the perfect choice for beginners or younger players.

 Most consumers can agree that this model offers the best tone quality for the more advanced student, among all the beginner instruments.
 The flamed maple, combined with the hand applied red and brown varnish gives the violin an elegant, professional look.
 The Stradivarius chin rest is comfortably shaped.
 The ebony fingerboard and fittings and the lightweight composite tailpiece are all hand carved.